 But, they only weight 59g and have a good level of adjustment available using the silicone nose pads.
 As a result, there was little to no irritation at all and after a while, we forgot we were wearing them.

-The specific frames we tested were the Onyx amber ones on the Gunnar MLG Phantom series.
-Their light and slender nature concerned us in that they might be more fragile than some other gaming glasses we tried.
+The specific frames we tested were the Onyx amber ones in the Gunnar MLG Phantom series.
+Their light and slender nature concerned us in that they initially appeared to be more fragile than some other gaming glasses we tried.
 They were actually pretty solid!

 In fact, their comfortable, flexible nature meant we could use them with almost any gaming headset quite comfortably.
 You might find they take some getting used to though.

 Gunnar Optiks are one of the leading names in the gaming glasses industry.
 Any product with their name on it should be great as they all use the same technology that Gunnar Optiks have patented.